keltia/fetiche-rs/docs/FETICHE.md

 ### Sources Configuration

-Starting with a [HCL] configuration file like the one we have in the `sources` crate, we can either define a new one or extend this one.
+Starting with an [HCL] configuration file like the one we have in the `sources` crate, we can either define a new one or extend this one.

 Currently, we have something like this: